synthetic and sulphate free soap bar

 French Soaps Say

 Soap lather is more than just bubbles — While rich foam can feel luxurious, it’s not the measure of a soap’s quality or cleaning ability.
-In the UK our water is significantly 'harder' than in France so there will be quite a noticeable difference in the quantity of lather here to there, and also some variety from the same products when use from region to region within the UK.

 • Natural lather, created by plant oils like olive and coconut, is gentle, effective, and sustainable.